 SHAVANAUX V. UNITED STATES (No. 11-7731) - On December 7, 2011, Adam Shavanaux, an enrolled member of the Ute Indian Tribe of the Uintah and Ouray Reservations, filed a petition seeking review of a decision by the U.S. Court of Appeals for the Tenth Circuit which held that his prior tribal court convictions for domestic violence could be used as proof of a federal charge of domestic assault by a habitual offender under 18 U.S.C. § 117.
 The Tenth Circuit, similar to the Eight Circuit in Cavanaugh (see below), acknowledged the conflict with the decision of the Ninth Circuit in United States v.
 Ant.
-The brief in opposition is due on February 8, 2012.
+The United States filed its brief in opposition on February 8, 2012, and the petition has been scheduled for conference on March 16, 2012.